oesst/Neuron-Model-ILD/README.md

 # Neuron-Model-ILD
-Neuronal Model of LSO Neurons.
-Developement Code and Figure Code.
-See https://doi.org/10.1101/863258 for full article
+Developement and figure code for a neural model of ILD compuation in LSO neurons.
+See  https://doi.org/10.1371/journal.pcbi.1008020 for full article.